GTBitsOfGood/boggers/README.md

    ```
    BW_PASSWORD=<your bitwarden password>
    ```
    This only needs to be done on your first run.
-After that, you should delete the file your repository to avoid pushing it to Github.
+After that, you should delete the file from your repository to avoid pushing it to Github.
   3. Start the application with Docker Compose: `docker compose up`